 FSM fuzzy rules obtained with Gaussian membership functions were not so good as the crisp rules from C-MLP2LN.
 For the Monk 1 problem 16 rules were generated, giving 97.9% accuracy on the training and 94.5% accuracy on the test set.
 For Monk 2 the number of generated rules was 32, and the accuracy was 94% on training and only 79.3% on the test set.
-Fifteen rules generated for Monk 3 gives 96.7% on the training and 95.5% on the test set.
+15 rules generated for Monk 3 gives 96.7% on the training and 95.5% on the test set.
 Soft decision borders are not appropriate for this problem, therefore fuzzy methods will not be as accurate as crisp rule extraction.
-Results obtained with many machine learning rule-based systems described in the original paper on the three monk problems [67] are compared in Table VII.
+Results obtained with many machine learning rule-based systems described in the original paper on the 3 monk problems [67] are compared in Table VII.

-C. The Appendicitis Data
+C. The appendicitis data.

-The appendicitis data contains only 106 cases, with eight attributes (results of medical tests), and two classes: 88 cases with acute appendicitis and 18 cases with other problems.
-For this small dataset very simple classification rules have been found by Weiss and Kapouleas [80] using their predictive value maximization (PVM) approach.
+The appendicitis data contains only 106 cases, with 8 attributes (results of medical tests), and 2 classes: 88 cases with acute appendicitis and 18 cases with other problems.
+For this small dataset very simple classification rules have been found by Weiss and Kapouleas [80] using their PVM (Predictive Value Maximization) approach.
 Since PVM makes exhaustive search testing all possible simple rules we may be sure that this is indeed the simplest solution.
 Using histograms for the two classes initial linguistic variables were found.
-Initially two simple rules have been found [81]
+Initially two simple rules have been found [81]:

-$$MNEA > 6650 \lor MBAP > 12.$$ (28)
+$$MNEA > 6650 \lor MBAP > 12 \tag{28}$$